iotJumpway/Intel-Examples/README.md

 "The Intel® AI DevCloud is a cluster of Intel® Xeon® Scalable Processors that will assist you with your machine learning and deep learning training and inference compute needs.
 It provides access to precompiled software optimized for Intel® architecture on Intel® Xeon® Scalable Processors."

 - [Python: Intel® AI DevCloud TASS Trainer](https://github.com/AdamMiltonBarker/IoT-JumpWay-Intel-Examples/tree/master/Intel-Colfax/Tass-Trainer "Python: Intel® AI DevCloud TASS Trainer").
-Train TASS on the Intel® AI DevCloud TASS Trainer platform.
+Train TASS on the Intel® AI DevCloud platform.

 ## Intel® CV SDK Windows Examples